-The total credit portfolio was 3988.11 bln HUF at 31/12/2008 including both on-balance and off-balance sheet items.
-This is indicated in the table below by asset classes.
-In K&H Group, there are no exposures on multilateral development banks and international organizations, or claims in the form of collective investment undertakings.
+The total lending portfolio - including both on-balance and off-balance sheet items - is indicated in the table below by asset classes.
+In K&H Bank, there are no exposures on multilateral development banks and international organizations, or claims in the form of collective investment undertakings or covered bonds.
 Therefore these asset classes are not included in the tables.